virgilhawkins00/bfit-app/README.md

-#FIT100 - App
 <br>
 ![project-img2 png](https://github.com/virgilhawkins00/bfit-app/assets/105638600/506c1bff-0bd0-4f85-8326-54fa921656da)
-Bfit - Health and Wellness
+ !Comming soon Bfit - Health and Wellness

 Welcome to Bfit, the app that was created to help you reach your best self.
 Our mission is to promote a healthy and balanced life, focusing on three fundamental pillars: exercise, emotional well-being, and a balanced diet.